How to Find the Best Protein Powder for Lactose Intolerance

 Lactose is a sugar in milk and dairy products such as yogurt, ice cream, and whey protein.
-It is created when two other sugars, glucose and galactose, combine.

-To digest lactose, you need an enzyme called lactase.
-Lactose intolerance happens when your body does not produce enough of this enzyme.
+To digest lactose, you need an enzyme called lactase; lactose intolerance happens when your body does not produce enough of this enzyme.

 About two-thirds of the world’s population suffers from some degree of lactose intolerance.